Saki-JSU/RL/README.md

-# This is a repo for reinforcement learning
+# This is a repository for reinforcement learning